 The provision of pure administration and custody services has long since ceased to be commercially or strategically exciting for most suppliers.
 Those suppliers who manage their client relationship proactively and offer a wholesale, strategic direction are more likely to develop long-term, valuable relationships with their clients.
 Those asset managers who create wide-ranging and deep strategic partnerships with their outsource suppliers are more likely to generate the maximum benefits and synergies from those suppliers.

 A number of asset managers are, with varying degrees of engagement, looking closely at how they can more effectively leverage the capabilities offered by their supplier.
 The most successful managers in this respect are those that have adopted a clear and structured approach to developing their outsourced operations.
 Often, through effective collaboration, asset managers can lead suppliers in tailoring their market offering.
 Such collaboration includes the ongoing and active management of a strategic plan to help both the asset manager and service provider grow their businesses.
-The big picture

 The most effective suppliers will be those most adept at the identification, understanding and management of their evolving client needs.
 Suppliers need to present a clear and complete view of the full scope of services that they can provide (often easier said than done!), as well as a compelling narrative of how their service offering is evolving to address market developments and the business growth strategy of their client.
 The focus should then be on identifying the right new products to sell to clients to help them maximise the benefits achieved from the supplier – which in turn can lead the supplier into precisely the higher-margin areas to which they aspire.